drench/futilities/README.markdown

 	Requires Ruby 1.something and a qmail installation with a queue overflowing with crap.

+* ## flac2mp3

+    I sometimes want to convert a directory of flacs into mp3s.
+    Maybe you do too.

+    Flac2mp3 expects to find flac and lame executables in your $PATH.
+    It also expects your flac files to begin with numbers (and uses them to set id3 track numbers in the mp3 files).

+    The call to lame uses parameters that I've read are decent and they sound all right to me: "-V2 --vbr-new -q0 --lowpass 19.7".

+    Also any arguments you specify on the flac2mp3 command line are passed straight to lame, so you might find yourself wanting to tack on "--ta" (artist), "--tl" (album), "--ty" (year) and/or "--tg" (genre).

+    When flac2mp3 finishes, you're left with not just mp3s, but also uncompressed wavs and of course the original flacs.
+    I thought about having it remove the wav files automatically, but sometimes I want them, like when I want burn a CD.
+    So "rm *.wav" if it really bothers you.

+    Requires ruby, flac, lame, and above-board flac files.

 * ## modiff

 	Your version control system is happy to tell you how your working